Hanna Folkesson

-Hanna Folkesson (born 15 June 1988) is a Swedish footballer who plays as a midfielder for Hammarby IF and the Sweden women's national team.
+Hanna Folkesson (born 15 June 1988) is a Swedish footballer who played as a midfielder for Hammarby IF and the Sweden women's national team.

 Club career

 Folkesson joined Umeå IK in 2013 from relegated AIK, where she had been captain.

 International career

 Folkesson made her debut for the senior Sweden team in a 1–1 Algarve Cup draw with China on 6 March 2013.

 She suffered a knee ligament injury in training for a pre tournament friendly with Norway and was ruled out of UEFA Women's Euro 2013.